Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 *Workflows > Processes > Tab OVERVIEW > Select a process*

-![Process ID](/Assets/Screenshots/ActindoWorkFlow/Processes/Actions.png "[Process ID]")
+![Process ID](/Assets/Screenshots/ActindoWorkFlow/Processes/Actions.png "[Process ID]") **Process ID**
 - ![Back](/Assets/Icons/Back02.png "[Back]") (Back)
-Click this button to close the *Process ID* view and return to the *Processes* view.
+Click this button to close the *Process ID* view and return to the list of processes.

 - *Process ID*
-Process ID number.
+Process identification number.
+The ID number is automatically assigned by the system.

 - *Workflow*
 Name of the workflow.